MehrdadZareian/GAMARA/README.md

-# GMARA
+# GAMARA
-It stands for Guaranteed Multi-Agent Reach Avoid.
+It stands for GuAranteed Multi-Agent Reach Avoid.

 Temporary version of readme!!!